 Our Divine Mother is the closest part to our individual consciousness.
 She is the easiest spiritual part to reach; her precious help and guidance are vital for radical inner transformation.

 The Divine Mother is highly revered among many Indian spiritual schools.
-Below is the beautiful praise to her by Paramahansa Yogananda, the author of the famous “Autobiography of Yogi”, who brought simplified spiritual teachings from India to the West in the first half of the 20th century.
+Below is the beautiful praise to her by Paramahansa Yogananda, the author of the famous “Autobiography of a Yogi”, who brought simplified spiritual teachings from India to the West in the first half of the 20th century.

 “The Divine Mother is so beautiful!
 But remember, in Her higher manifestation even that beauty is formless.
 She is in everything.
 Her divine, compassionate love is expressed in the raindrops.
 Her beauty is reflected in the colors of the rainbow.
 She offers fresh hope to mankind with the rose-tinted clouds at dawn.
 Above all, be ever conscious of Her presence in your heart.”